evengarli/mjolnir/README.md

 ## Important

 Only use this tool on networks and systems you own or have permission to test.
-Unauthorized scanning may be illegal.
+Unauthorized scanning is illegal.

 ## License